He told me that I’m lost.

 And I will continue to see my journey unfold, but with trust that this is my own path.

-We all have the right to exist within our own world, and I ask that you don’t project your journey onto mine.
+We all have the right to exist within our own world.
+Megan’s Universe, is what I call mine.